ryx/datalayer.js/README.md

 The Datalayer "collects" data from the website (i.e. it gets passed from different parts of your application) and aggregates it to one data object.
 Then the plugin loader starts loading the plugins based on a given rule configuration.
 Plugins will receive events which contain specific data and can take that data and offer it to third parties as desired.
 One example is the "page-loaded" event that passes the previously aggregated data object to the plugin.
 That's the big picture.
 (TODO: add link to details)

 # Usage
 The basic usage is pretty simple.
-The first thing to do is to install datalayer.js from [npm](https://www.npmjs.com).
+The first step is installing datalayer.js from [npm](https://www.npmjs.com).

     npm install datalayerjs

-Next thing is to import the datalayer.js module.
-Even though the most common notation is likely to use ES6's `import` statement, datalayer.js comes as [UMD module](https://github.com/umdjs/umd) and supports [a variety of different import styles](examples/2-integration-styles.md).
+Then it's time to import the module into your codebase.
+Datalayer.js comes as [UMD module](https://github.com/umdjs/umd) and supports [a variety of different import styles](examples/2-integration-styles.md).
+But nowadays the most common scenario should likely be to use ES6's `import` statement.
 This example also assumes that we want to import some dummy plugins from another module.
 In a real-world scenario you might install some official plugins instead.

 ```javascript
 import datalayer from 'datalayerjs';